-Stargazing enthusiasts can look forward to three more supermoons in Singapore this year after the Surgeon Moon was visible in August.
-The 2024 supermoons will make an appearance three times between September 2024 and November 2024.
-These are Harvest Moon, Hunter’s Moon, and Beaver Moon.
+Stargazing enthusiasts can look forward to another supermoon in Singapore as well as a comet this week.
+The 2024 supermoons will make an appearance two times between October 2024 and November 2024.
+These are the Hunter’s Moon, and Beaver Moon, alongside a rare celestial event with comets in October.

-Wonderfully, the Harvest Moon will be visible in the Singapore skies on September 18 – just in time for Mid-Autumn festivities.
-The enchanting moon will rise around 7.19pm on September 18, before reaching a full phase around 9.30pm in Singapore.
-This particular moon marks the start of the Autumn season and it has great significance in different cultures across the world.
+Wonderfully, the Hunter’s Moon will be visible in the Singapore skies on October 17.
+The enchanting moon will rise around 7.26pm on October 17, before reaching a full phase around 9.30pm in Singapore.
+This particular moon will be the brightest supermoon of the year and historically marks the start of hunters preparing for winter.

 What is a supermoon?